 Once the database server administrator creates the database server and adds it to ArcMap, he or she can use the New Geodatabase command on the database server context menu in ArcMap or ArcCatalog to create a geodatabase.

 Creating a geodatabase creates a database on the SQL Server Express instance used for the database server and creates a geodatabase in the dbo schema in the database.

-Follow these steps to create a desktop or workgroup geodatabase on a database server:
+Follow these steps to create a desktop geodatabase on a database server:

 - Log in as a server administrator, start ArcMap, and open the Catalog window.